Keto Carrot Cake Muffins

 But if you want a dessert, you can add a bit of homemade frosting to the keto carrot cake muffins and suddenly you’ve created quite the tasty sweet treat.
 Speaking of sweet treats, be sure to check out my Almond Flour Carrot Cake for another superb carrot cake recipe loaded with flavor.

-Joy Filled Eats Sweetener - My favorite sweetener to use while baking.
+- Joy Filled Eats Sweetener – My favorite sweetener to use while baking.

-Half and half - Adds a bit of richness to the muffins.
+- Half and half – Adds a bit of richness to the muffins.

-Butter - Salted or unsalted butter works.
+- Butter – Salted butter or unsalted butter works.
+If using unsalted butter, add a pinch of salt.

-Eggs - Acts as the binding agent for the muffins.
+- Eggs – Acts as the binding agent for the muffins.

-Cinnamon - A great burst of flavor.
+- Cinnamon – A great burst of flavor.

-Baking powder - Gives the muffins a little bit of fluff.
+- Baking powder – Gives the muffins a little bit of fluff.

-Shredded carrots - Shred those carrots fresh!
+- Shredded carrots – Shred those carrots fresh!

-Coconut flakes - Use unsweetened to keep the calories and sugar low.
+- Coconut flakes – Use unsweetened to keep the calories and sugar low.

 How To Make Keto Carrot Cake Muffins

 Step One: Preheat the oven to 350.
-Spray 16 muffin cups lined with paper liners with cooking spray.
+Spray 16 muffin cups lined with parchment paper liners with cooking spray.

 Step Two: Combine the almond flour, sweetener, half and half, butter, eggs, cinnamon, and baking powder in a food processor.
 Process until smooth.